coppit/docker-inotify-command/README.md

 `-e UMAP="nobody:99:100 www:80:800" -e GMAP="users:100 wheel:800"`

-For commands that create files without an explicit user or group name, you may want to set the `UGID` environment variable so that files created by the command will have the correct user and group IDs in the host.
+For commands that create files without an explicit user or group name, you may want to set the `USER_ID` and `GROUP_ID` in the config file.
 For example, if your command is `echo foo > /dir1/foo.txt`, then by default the file will be created as the "root" user of the container.
-If you want it to be created as user "nobody" with its default group, you would set `UGID` to the values specified by ``echo `id -u nobody`:`id -g nobody` `` in the host.
-For instance:
+If you want it to be created with the user ID and group ID of "nobody" in the host, you would set these config values to the output of `id -u nobody` and `id -g nobody` in the host.

-`-e UGID=99:100`

 Examples
 --------